Out-of-home Advertising (OOH)

-Out-of-home advertising has existed for over a century, starting with the humble billboard along a high traffic street.
+Out-of-home advertising has existed for over a century, starting with the humble billboard along a high-traffic street.
 OOH is still relevant in today’s market as it is still the easiest and most efficient method of advertising in some locations.
 OOH is an unskippable advertising method and will be seen by large volumes of people in a specific location.
-The most common forms of OOH advertising were billboards, bus stops and posters but has switched gears due to the entrance of DOOH.
+The most common forms of OOH advertising were billboards, bus stops, and posters but have switched gears due to the entrance of DOOH.
 These forms of OOH still exist but in a more digital capacity, it is more appropriate to reference things such as vehicle wraps as OOH these days.

 DOOH allows advertisers and marketers to upload multiple pieces of content to a network of devices.
 Being able to remotely connect to these devices allows the content to be changed quickly and easily from a “content management tool” such as Doohly.
 It also allows content to be changed to suit the intended audience automatically.
 Both of these core benefits will also lead to reducing the cost of running advertisements as the need for labour is drastically reduced.
 It can also lead to an extra revenue stream for businesses who opt-in to having DOOH devices.
 These businesses can sell this screen inventory through a system such as programmatic digital out-of-home.